sxflynn/dockerizeyourcapstone/README.md

 | `java/JavaDockerfile` | Move to `/java` |
 | `java/database/DatabaseDockerfile` | Move to `/java/database` |
 | `vue/VueDockerfile`   | Move to `/vue` |

-## How to use
-1. `cd` into your capstone project
-1. Run the command `docker compose up`
-1. After it finishes build, go to `localhost:5173` in your browser to view your project running.
-1. When finished, run the command `docker compose down`

 ## How it Works
 *This section was written with the assistance of ChatGPT*